 What should I do about a fever?

-- Offer fluid often.
-Fever increases the chance of dehydration.
-If your child doesn’t feel like drinking, offer small sips every 10 to 15 minutes.
+- Give her plenty of clear fluids.
+The condition draws water from her body.
+If she doesn’t feel like drinking, give her small sips every 10 to 15 minutes.

-- Use acetaminophen or ibuprofen if your child can’t sleep or eat because he’s so uncomfortable.
-Both reduce fever and ease pain.
-Never give aspirin to children with a fever because it can lead to Reye’s syndrome, a serious problem.
+- Use acetaminophen or ibuprofen (if child is at least 6 months old), if she feels so bad she can’t sleep or eat.
+Both lower a fever and ease pain.
+Never give aspirin.
+It can lead to Reye’s syndrome, a serious problem.

 - Call your pediatrician if a fever lasts more than 24 or 48 hours -- or if your child also has a headache, vomiting, or a rash.
 Also call if she hasn't had all the recommended vaccines or has other health problems that make infections more likely or more risky.

 - Try to stay calm -- a fever is how the body fights off an infection.

 What’s the best way to check her temperature?

 A digital thermometer is easy to use and safer than a glass mercury thermometer, which can sometimes break.
 The best specific type of digital thermometer depends on your child’s age.